seichter/odp2md/README.md

 # ODP2pandoc

-This tool extracts relevant data from ODP files and converts it to [pandoc](https://pandoc.org) Markdown targeting conversion to reveal.js and Beamer.
-It was developed to rescue all my lectures, which resided in huge piles of slide decks made in PowerPoint and LibreOffice.
-Many times I had to reboot my system just to keep going on with the lecture - this led me think of moving to a method that keeps content and presentation separate.
+This tool extracts relevant data from ODP files and converts it to [pandoc](https://pandoc.org) Markdown targeting conversion to [reveal.js](https://revealjs.com) and [Beamer](https://ctan.org/pkg/beamer).
+It was developed to rescue my lecture notes and slide decks, which resided in huge piles of documents made in PowerPoint and LibreOffice.
+During lectures many times I had to reboot my system just to keep going on with the lecture - this led me think of moving to a method that keeps content and presentation separate.

 ## ToDo